harvester/docs/docs/install/net-install.md

 :::caution

-**A user should always uses the ordinary ISO to bootstrap a Harvester cluster if possible** (e.g., using the ISO without the `-net-install` suffix).
+**A user should always use the ordinary ISO to bootstrap a Harvester cluster if possible** (e.g., using the ISO without the `-net-install` suffix).
 The ordinary ISO contains all required images, and the installer preloads all images during the installation.
 It's easy for a user to reach [Docker Hub's rate limit](https://docs.docker.com/docker-hub/download-rate-limit/) when using a Net Install ISO to bootstrap the Harvester cluster.

 :::